mstksg/inCode/copy/entries/five-point-haskell-1.md

 *   If another thread throws an asynchronous exception (like a thread cancellation), you have to make sure the close still happens!

-The typical solution that other languages (like python, modern java) take is to put everything inside a "block" where quitting the block guarantees the closure.
+The typical solution that other languages (like Python, modern Java) take is to put everything inside a "block" where quitting the block guarantees the closure.
 In Haskell we have the `bracket` pattern: